Lecture Notes on Free Probability: Gaussian matrices

 Let us expand the left-hand side of (\ref{formula_af_semicircle1}):

-Since $d$ variables are not random, we can take them outside the average signs.
-In addition, we can use the Wick formula in order to compute the expectations of the products of Gaussian variables.
-As a result, we obtain the following expression:
+Since $d$ variables are not random, we can take them outside the expectation $\E$.
+In addition, we can use the Wick formula to compute the expectations of the products of Gaussian variables.
+Then,

 Here, $\mathcal{P}_{2}\left( n\right) $ is the set of all possible pairings of $n$ elements.
 (In particular, this set is empty if $n$ is odd.)
 The power $1/2$ in this formula is needed to avoid double counting.
-Also, by convention $j_{n+1}:=j_{1}.$
+Also, by convention $i_{n+1}:=i_{1}.$

-For convenience, we identify pairings with transpositions.
-So, by definition, $\pi \left( s\right) $ is the second element in the same block of pairing $\pi $ that contain $s.$